01Do You Have What It Takes to Be a Wedding Planner?

 Several professional associations or trade groups offer wedding planning certifications which can demonstrate to potential clients that you are qualified to do this job.
 Since these programs are unregulated, do your homework before handing over money to any organization.
 Ask established wedding planners for recommendations.

 Another option is to earn either a bachelor's or associate degree in event planning.
-A college education can provide you with vital skills you won't get elsewhere.
+A college education can provide you with vital knowledge and skills you won't get elsewhere.
 First of all, your preparation will be more broadly based, allowing you to work on other types of events, in addition to weddings.
 Graduates of these programs, for example, may work on events such as conventions, trade shows, award shows, sports tournaments, and music festivals.
 You may take courses on the following topics:

 - Food Preparation for Catered Events

 - Event Promotion

 - History and Culture of Wine

 - Negotiations and Agreements

 To round out your education, you will take classes in accounting, finance, and hospitality law.

 Many wedding planners are self-employed.
 Running a business isn't for everyone, so before you invest your time and energy, you should determine whether it is the right option for you.
 Keep in mind, business ownership involves working long hours and having many different responsibilities.